-We recommend that you repair as soon as you notice the first sign of damage, as bigger holes are more challenging to repair.
-Follow our step-by-step guide and video tutorial to quickly and easily repair moth-hole damage.
+We recommend that you repair as soon as you notice the first sign of damage, as if you leave them they'll get bigger, and bigger holes are more challenging to repair.

-1. Find the following equipment: darning needle, yarn in a matching colour and the same thickness as the surrounding material, a darning mushroom (or an equivalent – anything with a rounded side)
+You will need: darning needle, yarn in a matching colour and the same thickness as the surrounding material, or a contrasting yarn, a darning support, scissors.